pourplusquoi/comp556-projects/ping-pong-and-world-wide-web/README.md

 To run server on ping-pong mode, use command ``./server port``; and to run server on web server mode, use command ``./server port www root_directory``.

 ##The Ping-Pong Client and Server
-In this part, we tested our client on clear server glass and our server on clear server water.
+In this part, we tested our client on clear server glass, and our server on clear server water.
 We sent messages of length in interval 10 <= size <= 65535, client and server worked fine.
 The latency of transmission is reasonable.

 Besides, we tested ping-pong server by sending messages to it from multiple client at the same time.
 The results showed that ping-pong server can handle multiple concurrent connections.